 The Open Mind Network is a new community of practice bringing together practitioners across Scotland and sectors passionate about supporting young people around creativity and mental health and wellbeing.

 - Signpost to resources and build connectivity.

-For our next Open Mind Network on 12 May 2022, we’re exploring the theme Gather, and this year’s Mental Health Awareness Week theme of reducing loneliness.
-This network will use a ”teach-meet” format inviting practitioners to share a current project or idea for 5 minutes that addresses these themes.
+Our second network session on 12 May 2022 explored the theme Gather, and 2022 Mental Health Awareness Week theme of reducing loneliness.
+This network session used a ”teach-meet” format inviting practitioners to share a current project or idea for 5 minutes that addresses these themes.

 The Open Mind Network is facilitated by Create Paisley and Science Ceilidh (with support from Future Paisley and other partners) and we want this to be a peer-led network for and with those working in this space and would welcome format and theme ideas!